nicu-chiciuc/nicusor-dev/content/blog/strong-redux/index.md

 description: "Strong typed wrapper for redux"
 ---

 There are several known ways (most notably Redux Toolkit) of adding a typed wrapper around the redux API.

 In our current project we've developed an in-house approach that makes it possible to create HOCs and hooks at the same time.
-This allowed us to switch from class components to functional component (and vice-versa) very easy, without having to rewrite redefine the HOCs and hooks.
+This allowed us to switch from class components to functional component (and vice-versa) very easy, without having to rewrite the HOCs and hooks.

 Besides trying to explain how this approach works.
 One aim of the article is to show how to develop powerful typed interfaces around existing Javascript libraries, or at least